 Direct students to examine the graffiti board and consider:

 Encourage students to privately define what universal human rights means to them in their notebooks.

 Remote Learning Note: Use the teaching strategy Graffiti Boards (Remote Learning) to organize a discussion with your students.
 On a shared document, write Article I of the UDHR and the following prompt:

 I think a human right is . . .

 Ask your students to write their responses to the prompt on the shared document during a synchronous session or asynchronously during a defined time period.
 Then, ask your students to discuss the ideas on the graffiti board in small groups, either in a breakout room during a synchronous session or asynchronously in a discussion forum.
 Finally, students should write down their own definition of a human right in their notebooks.

 Select an appropriate version for your class’s reading level of the UDHR from the list below and use a modification of the Wraparound teaching strategy to guide students’ analysis.
 After students review the declaration, ask them to call out a phrase or article they find compelling.
 Allow students to participate without a set order for dramatic recitation.

-(Note: The UN Human Rights Office is publishing comics of each UDHR article with Spirou Magazine which students may enjoy.
+(Note: The UN Human Rights Office has published comics of each UDHR article with Spirou Magazine which students may enjoy.
 It will take a few minutes to download.)

-Ask students how the class’s graffiti board enumeration of human rights compared or contrasted to the UDHR.
+Ask students how the class’s graffiti board enumeration of human rights compares or contrasts to the UDHR.
 Clarify any articles of the document students do not understand.

 Encourage students to revisit their notebook definition of a human right and allow them to modify it after reading a version of the UDHR.